0xTwinPeaks/VT_Checker/README.md

 The script serves as a valuable tool for security analysts and researchers to quickly access comprehensive data about a specific file hash, aiding in the identification and assessment of potential threats.

-To use the script, users need to provide their own VirusTotal API key for authentication: replace $VTapiKey value with your own API key.
+To use the script, users need to provide their own VirusTotal API key for authentication: replace **$VTapiKey** variable with your own API key.
 The script offers a thorough overview of file hash details in a convenient and readable format.

 The following information is collected via the VirusTotal API: